konstantin-brashkin/Excel_Project_Travel_Analysis/README.md

 # Creating Dashboard

-And the last step was to combine all Pivot Charts into one nice **Dashboard** with additional filters that interactively connected to charts!
+And the last step was to combine all Pivot Charts into one nice **Dashboard**📈 with additional filters that interactively connected to charts!
 Here it is: